 When they move on to a new set of spelling words (or take the next step), the students bring the knowledge with them.
 All the previously learned concepts translate and transfer to future steps in the practice sentences included at the end of each step.
 Parent-teachers are reminded to review concepts with their students at the beginning of each step, too.

 The first lesson of each level offers a comprehensive review as well.
 If you follow the All About Spelling path, your students will get sufficient review, for sure.

 Homeschool Spelling Method #2: Critical Thinking Skills

 In All About Spelling kids are encouraged and taught to analyze the words they spell.
 (I love this part!)
-Warm-ups in each step ask the teacher to spell a word and work with the student the student to analyze it with a series of questions.
-In these situations students have a word spelled out for them, so the answers help them to see the “why” for spelling.
+Warm-ups in each step ask the teacher to spell a word and work with the student to analyze it with a series of questions.
+In these situations, students have a word spelled out for them, so the answers help them to see the “why” for spelling.

 Then as they progress through the levels, the kids are taught to analyze the words they don’t know how to spell to “figure it out.”
 Analyzing the word, one of the Spelling Strategies offered to All About Spelling students throughout the program, provides a rubric for observing a word.
 Thus, when they analyze unknown words for spelling, they unlock the “how” for spelling, apply it to any given word, and simply become rock star spellers.

 Students of All About Spelling end up with two critical thinking skills.

 - The ability to take a whole word and break it down to its smaller parts – analysis.

 - The capacity to build a word “from scratch” – synthesis